The Brief, Bright Career of Charles Banks, and the Burning Questions He Left Behind

 The Punchbowl green of the 11th hole at Tamarack Country Club in Greenwich, Conn., a Charles Banks design.
 (Photo by Brett Zimmerman)

-His 1930 seven-part series for American Golfer on every aspect of building a golf course from selecting a site to estimating cost to utilizing topography remains as one of the most in-depth explanations of the design process ever compiled, much of it as relevant today as it was nearly 90 years ago.
+His 1930 seven-part series for American Golfer on every aspect of building a golf course, from selecting a site to estimating the cost to utilizing topography, was one of the most in-depth explanations of the design process ever compiled up to that time, much of it as relevant today as it was nearly 90 years ago.

-Around the same time, Raynor also laid out a nine-hole course for the called the Watertown Golf Club and located on the campus of the Taft School, another prestigious prep school located in Northwest Connecticut.
+Around the same time, Raynor also laid out a nine-hole course for the Watertown Golf Club, which was located on the campus of the Taft School, another prestigious prep school located in Northwest Connecticut.
 It was built without Raynor or his staff playing a role in the construction.
 It no longer exists.

-Even though work on the Hotchkiss course extended through two of the school’s summer breaks, Banks would have most likely continued on his duties as the school’s fundraiser year-round, yet somehow, he apparently devoted much time to the course project, an endeavor that would lead to his exit from his beloved Hotchkiss.
+Even though work on the Hotchkiss course extended through two of the school’s summer breaks, Banks would have most likely continued on with his duties as the school’s fundraiser year-round, but somehow also devoted much time to the course project, an endeavor that would lead to his exit from his beloved Hotchkiss.

 Charles Banks, middle row third from right, was a starter on the Hotchkiss School football team his senior year.
 He graduated in 1906.
 (Courtesy the Hotchkiss School Archives)